lgeurts/lgeurts.github.io/contact.md

 title: Contact
 ---

-Use the lgeurts AT proton DOT me email address to contact me directly.
+For all blog related matters, feel free to send your remarks to lgeurts AT proton DOT me.

 Note on confidentiality
 -----------------------